-Ford’s fun-sized EcoSport SUV made its debut way back in 2014 as SUVs began their seemingly unstoppable rise in popularity.
-Their latest incarnation of the EcoSport features a number of revisions and updates that have ensured it’s kept up to date and competitive with its rivals in the still burgeoning small SUV market.
+Ford’s fun-sized EcoSport SUV made its debut way back in 2014, as SUVs began their seemingly unstoppable rise in popularity.
+Its latest incarnation of the EcoSport features a number of revisions and updates that have ensured it’s kept up to date and competitive with its rivals in the still-burgeoning small SUV market.

 The latest iteration of the Ford EcoSport has gone under the knife in order for it to bear more of a resemblance to its bigger SUV siblings.
 The redesigned nose gives it a similar look to Ford’s Kuga and Edge models.
 The rest of the exterior changes have succeeded in giving the EcoSport a pleasingly tough, compact look, with high ground clearance and chunky arch-filling alloy wheels giving it a purposeful stance on the road.

 Another big plus is that the EcoSport is based on the critically-lauded Ford Fiesta, which is no bad thing in our book.

 The EcoSport is based on the critically-lauded Ford Fiesta, which is no bad thing in our book.

 What’s it like to drive?

 The EcoSport’s elevated ‘command’ style driving position gives you a better view out than you’d get from a Fiesta.
 Sadly, you won’t get all the benefits of the Fiesta’s spirited driving experience.
 The EcoSport’s grippy tyres allow you to safely channel your inner Lewis Hamilton thanks to it cornering surprisingly well at speed – but there’s a fair amount of lean due to its height, which is standard behaviour for all SUVs.

 Light steering and controls make for a good town and city car, and its petrol and diesel engines provide solid performance and refinement when you’re on the motorway.

 Light steering and controls make for a good town and city car.